The controller pursuant to data protection laws is:

 (2) Date and time of registration

 If necessary, registered users can change or delete information they provided when they registered.
 We will, of course, also share information with you about the personal data related to you that we have saved.
 We will be happy to correct or delete this data at your request, provided there are no statutory retention obligations that prevent us from doing so.
-To contact us in this connection, please use the contact details specified at the beginning of this data privacy statement.
+To contact us in this connection, please use the contact details specified at the beginning of this data protection information.

 When users leave comments on our blog posts, the date and time they wrote the comment as well as the username they have selected will be displayed in addition to the comment itself.
 This is for our security, as we may be prosecuted for unlawful content, even if such content was posted by one of our users.